01 Apr The banyan tree

 “You must know that when you stare at a tree and you say it´s an oak or a banyan, this botanic word has conditioned your mind, standing between you and the tree.
 To keep in contact with it, we must place the hand on its trunk.
 The word won´t help us to feel it”

 This sentence, from the indian writer and philosopher Jiddu Krishnamurti, show the importance to observe our environment.
 To feel the trees and other living beings surrounding us, avoiding the negative influence of the words which define them.
+To implement this in Seville we have, for example, the majestic banyan tree.

 In fact, their other name is “liana trees”, refering to their capacity to develop aerial roots or lianas; these lianas hold from their branches forming nets and natural columns.
 The seeds are spread out by birds, eating and excreting them on the upper branches of the trees.
 After that they germinate and start to create roots, wrapping around the tree, sometimes different species, occupying their space.